-A documented content strategy is the secret to an effective marketing machine, and yet 39% of marketers don’t have one, according to the Content Marketing Institute’s 2019 B2B Benchmarks report.
+A documented content creation strategy is the secret to an effective marketing machine, and yet 39% of marketers don’t have one, according to the Content Marketing Institute’s 2019 B2B Benchmarks report.
 This is unfortunate but not surprising.
 There are plenty of brands that do content marketing without a solid strategy—and it shows.
 (Poorly designed content, ineffective distribution, and weak messaging are just some of the telltale signs.)

 At the end of the day, these brands are shooting themselves in the foot, sinking time and resources into content that just doesn’t work.
 In our opinion, if you’re not going to do content right, there’s no point in doing it at all.
 Luckily, there’s an easy way to make sure you are working effectively—just have a documented content strategy.